Dumbbell Prone IYT exercise demonstration image

 Safety Notes

-• Avoid using this exercise if you experience acute shoulder pinching.
+• Avoid if acute shoulder injury

 Spotting